-Cboe Exchange, Inc. (the "Exchange" or "Cboe Options") proposes to amend its rules regarding early termination of complex order auctions.
+Cboe EDGX Exchange, Inc. (the "Exchange" or "EDGX Options") proposes to amend its rules regarding early termination of complex order auctions.
 The text of the proposed rule change is provided in Exhibit 5.

-The text of the proposed rule change is also available on the Exchange's website (http://www.cboe.com/AboutCBOE/

-CBOELegalRegulatoryHome.aspx), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.
+The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/options/regulation/rule_filings/edgx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.

 II.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

-In its filing with the Commission, the Exchange included statements concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change concerning the purpose of and basis for the proposed rule change and discussed any comments it received on the proposed rule change.
 The text of these statements may be examined at the places specified in Item IV below.
 The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant aspects of such statements.